ainter21/cyberchallenge/lab2/assembly.md

 1.  cdecl: C declaration.
 Function parameters pushed onto stack right to left, saves the old frame pointer and sets up a new stack frame.
 Caller is responsible for cleaning up the stack.
 2. stdcall: microsoft C++ code.
 The callee is responsible for cleaning up any stack parameters it takes

 - CALL: call procedure.
-It transfer the control to a different function, in away that control can be later be resumed where it left off.
+It transfer the control to a different function, in a way that control can be later be resumed where it left off.
 First it pushes the address of the next instruction onto the stack, then it changes EIP to the address given in the instruction
 - RET: return from procedure.
 There are two forms: one pop the top of the stack into EIP, while the other pop the top of the stack into EIP and add a constant number of bytes to ESP.
 - MOV: move.
 It never moves memory to memory:
   - register to register